-Dror Moran has served as our Vice President and Chief Financial Officer, since July 2006, and the General Manager of "You" Club, since June, 2009.
+Dror Moran has served as our Vice President and Chief Financial Officer since July 2006, and the General Manager of "You" Club, since June 2009.
 Mr. Moran is a CPA and received a Bachelor of Business, Accounting and Finance from the College of Management Academic Studies in Tel Aviv.
-Mr. Moran was employed by Alon Holdings between 1997 and 2005 and his last position with Alon Holdings was Deputy CFO.
-Between April 2005 and June 2006, Mr. Moran served as Chief Financial Officer and as Deputy CFO of InSightec Ltd., a high-tech company.